samueldashadrach/search-everything/README.md

 # search-everything

-Search everything you've done on your PC.
+Search everything you've ever done on your PC.
 Ask interesting questions and get interesting answers.
+[Rewind.ai](https://www.rewind.ai/) style.

 Some sample questions you can ask:
  - How can I reorganise my desktop?